Do you have a medical malpractice case? Work with a medical malpractice law firm that knows how to handle these types of cases.

 In Ohio, medical malpractice damages are limited to non-economic damages.
 Under Ohio Revised Code section 2323.43, non-economic damages in a medical malpractice action are limited to a maximum of $250,000 or three times the plaintiff’s economic damages, a total of $350,000 per plaintiff (or $500,000, in any case, involving more than one plaintiff).

 If the negligence caused specific permanent or catastrophic injuries, the cap would be raised to $500,000 per plaintiff or $1 million in multi-plaintiff cases.

 It is important to note that these damages are not automatic and must be proven in court or through a settlement negotiation.
 An experienced medical malpractice attorney can assist victims of medical malpractice in Cleveland, Ohio, navigate the legal process, and seek the compensation they deserve.

 Yes, if you or a loved one has been the victim of medical malpractice in Cleveland, Ohio, a medical malpractice lawyer can help you seek the compensation you deserve.

 Here are some ways a medical malpractice lawyer can help you:

 Our Ohio medical malpractice attorneys at Ryan LLP offer strong protection for you and your loved ones if these devastating losses happen.
 Our commitment to you and your loved ones is unwavering.
 We will always act on your behalf – 24/7!

 Ryan LLP has been working hard to get victims the money they deserve, and we want to hear your story!
 Call us today if you suspect a medical professional’s negligence has caused unnecessary injury or death.

 We will listen and talk with you about your case.
 We will create a strategy that maximizes your chances of winning your case.

-Schedule your FREE case evaluation today by calling (216) 600-0308 or filling out our online contact form.
+Schedule your FREE case evaluation with our Cleveland medical malpractice lawyer today by calling (216) 600-0308 or filling out our online contact form.